boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Stupidly fast if careful (bitwise operations are almost free from a CPU point of view)
  - Space/Memory efficient
  - Easy to update/delete modify existing terms
+ - Rasonably simple algorithms to code (good for one person)

 Disadvantages
  - Cannot store TF information along terms as its a non-positional index